 what is systems theory?

-We think that the following famous statements express the essence of systems theory:
+The following famous statements express the essence of the systemic worldview:

 - “The whole is greater than the sum of its parts.”
 (Aristotle)

-This means that the whole has qualities that are not inherent in its parts, but emerge from their interaction.
-For example, the car drives if its parts interact.
+This means that the whole has qualities that are not inherent in its parts, but emerge at the level of the whole from the interaction of its parts.
+For example, the car drives if its parts interact as intended.
 None of the parts can drive by itself.
-Or new ideas can emerge from people sharing their ideas with each other.
+An organism is alive if all its vital parts function and interact appropriately.

 - “Does the flap of a butterfly’s wings in Brazil set off a tornado in Texas?”
 (Edward Lorenz)

 This statement describes the systemic truth that every system is connected with every other system and that systems co-produce each other.
 At the same time, it illustrates that in managing a system one has to make a choice as to which co-producers (or stakeholders) are important and which not.
 One would certainly not try to manage hurricanes by preventing butterflies flapping their wings.

 - “One cannot solve a problem at the level of thinking that gave rise to it.”
 (Albert Einstein)

 Systemic (or complex) problems emerge from the co-production of interacting systems.
 To (dis)solve them requires a change in the functioning and interaction of the co-producing systems.
 For example, the problem of poverty (or war, disease or unhappiness) cannot be solved by the co-producing systems using the same strategies that produced it.
 One has to dissolve the problem by creating wealth (or peace, health or happiness) which requires changes in the thinking and behaviour of the co-producing systems.